Every member is here to have fun and play competitive hockey.

 - If a goal is scored on either the computer goalie or human goalie which results in the whistle, the goal will count.

-- When the game is restarted the team which lagged out wins the faceoff, and takes the penalty.
+- When the game is restarted the team which lagged out loses the faceoff, and takes a penalty by flipping the puck over the boards.

 - Players who lag out of a game are only allowed to lag out twice.
 Once they have lagged out twice, they must be replaced by another player from your roster.
-You will have five (5) minutes to do so at which point the game lobby will be started and you have the three (3) minute countdown to fill the position.
+You will have five 5 minutes to do so.

 - If the position has not been filled by then it will result in a forfeit.